Loading

 Hythe Ferry

-Hythe Pier, the Hythe Pier Railway and the Hythe Ferry provide a link between the English port city of Southampton and the Hampshire village of Hythe on the west side of Southampton Water.
+Hythe Pier, the Hythe Pier Railway and the Hythe Ferry provide a link between the port of Southampton and Hythe on the other side of Southampton Water.
 It is used both by commuters and tourists, and forms an important link in the Solent Way, England Coast Path and E9 European coastal paths.
-The railway is the oldest continuously operating public pier train in the world.
-The ferry is now operated by Red Funnel, while the Pier is owned by Blue Funnel and Railways owned and run by the Hythe Pier Heritage Trust.
+The railway is the oldest continuously-operating public pier train in the world.
+The ferry is now operated by Red Funnel, while the pier and tracks are owned by Hythe Pier Company.
+Hythe Pier Heritage Association have taken ownership of the tractors and carriages upon restoration of each unit.

 Hythe Pier

-Hythe Pier stretches 700 yards (640 m) from the centre of Hythe to the deep water channel of Southampton Water, making it the 7th longest pier in the British Isles.
+Hythe Pier stretches 700 yards (640 m) from the centre of Hythe to the deep water channel of Southampton Water, making it the 7th-longest pier in the UK.
 It is approximately 16 feet (4.9 m) wide, and carries a pedestrian walkway and cycleway on its northern side and the Hythe Pier Railway on its southern side.
 During normal high tides the pier is 4 feet (1.2 m) above the surface of the water.

 The pier and its associated structures were awarded Grade II listed status in August 2021.